AdamNJG/basic-reactive-mediator/README.md

 # Basic Event Bus vs Basic Reactive Mediator
 After looking at the Basic Event Bus and deciding that it is more of a Mediator that (loosely) fits in the realm of Reactive programming, I made the decision to rename the project.

+# Changelog:
+- v1.0.1 - mutation testing revealed an error that gets thrown when emitting to a non-existant subscription, this is no longer happening

 # Basic Reactive Mediator

 This is a simple package that implements a mediator for use in manipulating the DOM.